The Truth About Credit Card Debt Forgiveness

 - Be assertive, upfront, and clear in your communications when negotiating

-- Get the repayment or settlement plan in writing before making payments
+- Get the repayment terms or settlement plan in writing before you begin making payments

 Credit Card Debt Forgiveness Plan

-- Budgeting and Money Management: Consider all your expenses and make a list of your household, living, and personal spending.
+- Budgeting and Money Management: Consider all your expenses and make a list of your household living expenses and your personal discretionary spending.
 Create a budget to see how much you can afford to pay towards your credit card debt.

 - Consider Joint Credit Cards: Consider the nature of your credit card debt, including joint credit card accounts.
 Your inability to pay debt may impact a friend or family member.
 Speak to someone for clarification about laws surrounding joint debts, especially if you are considering bankruptcy.